mcp-shark/mcp-shark/mcp-server/README.md

 ### Configuration

+**Recommended: Use the UI**

+The recommended way to configure the MCP server is through the UI interface, which automatically detects and converts IDE configuration files.

+**Alternative: Manual Configuration**

-Create a configuration file at `temp/mcps.json`:
+If running the server directly, create a configuration file at `~/.mcp-shark/mcps.json`:

 ```json
 {